TyraEide/Gallery/Frontend/DAT251-frontend/ENV-README.md

 ## Environment Variables

-- `VITE_SPRING_API_URL` - URL of the Spring Boot backend API
+- `API_BASE_URL` - URL of our own Spring Boot backend API, in the ../../backend directory

 ## Local Development

 For local development, either use the defaults in `.env` or create an `.env.local` file with your own settings.

-## CI/CD Pipeline
+## Cypress ENV configuration

-The CI/CD pipeline creates its own environment settings and doesn't use the committed `.env` files.
+Now in the Cypress configuration file, it uses the node package dotenv to load the right url for the webserver based on the .env files.